Alejogb1/job-board/blog-data/input-buffer-exhausted-before-end-element-found-ffmpeg-error.md

 id: "input-buffer-exhausted-before-end-element-found-ffmpeg-error"
 ---

-Okay so you've run into the "input buffer exhausted before end element found" error with ffmpeg right Yeah I know that dance intimately Been there wrestled with it more times than I care to remember Back in the day when I was still figuring out proper muxing I hit this wall quite often Its a pretty classic ffmpeg head scratcher and it basically means that ffmpeg is expecting to see more data according to the container format but the input stream just kinda… ends abruptly before ffmpeg thinks it should
+ so you've run into the "input buffer exhausted before end element found" error with ffmpeg right Yeah I know that dance intimately Been there wrestled with it more times than I care to remember Back in the day when I was still figuring out proper muxing I hit this wall quite often Its a pretty classic ffmpeg head scratcher and it basically means that ffmpeg is expecting to see more data according to the container format but the input stream just kinda… ends abruptly before ffmpeg thinks it should

-Let's break it down a bit think of it like this ffmpeg is parsing a file say an MP4 or an MKV or whatever It looks at the container metadata it knows what to expect and when The container metadata or the muxing layer of the file tells ffmpeg how many packets of video or audio or subtitle data to look for it contains the cues for where stuff is and how long each chunk should be and so on Now when ffmpeg is chugging along happily it expects to see an end marker or some flag that says "okay all done this is the end of this video/audio chunk" However sometimes either the file is corrupt or there is some funky encoding going on or your input pipeline is giving incorrect data and ffmpeg finds that it reached end of stream early without finding the expected end of element marker or the right number of chunks Its like going to a grocery store with a list thinking you have a list of 20 items and then after finding the 15th the store clerk says it's all they have
+Let's break it down a bit think of it like this ffmpeg is parsing a file say an MP4 or an MKV or whatever It looks at the container metadata it knows what to expect and when The container metadata or the muxing layer of the file tells ffmpeg how many packets of video or audio or subtitle data to look for it contains the cues for where stuff is and how long each chunk should be and so on Now when ffmpeg is chugging along happily it expects to see an end marker or some flag that says " all done this is the end of this video/audio chunk" However sometimes either the file is corrupt or there is some funky encoding going on or your input pipeline is giving incorrect data and ffmpeg finds that it reached end of stream early without finding the expected end of element marker or the right number of chunks Its like going to a grocery store with a list thinking you have a list of 20 items and then after finding the 15th the store clerk says it's all they have

 So what causes this problem I've seen a ton of different reasons over the years